aminbenmansour/mini-project-cnn/README.md

  ### Feeding data
  In order to accelerate the learning speed we used `steps_per_epoch` and `validation_steps`parameters to treat data in batches.
 We also passed validation data to make sure we do not have overfitting.
 We set `verbose=1` to visualize metrics for each epoch.

+ ## Model performance estimation

+ In order to estimate model performance, we did the following steps:
+  * Plotted the epochs' history (`loss_function` and `accuracy`) for both training and validation datasets.
+  * Plotted confusion matrix
+  * Printed the overall accuracy
+  * Printed classification report